Party-Party costs occur when one party in a case must pay the costs of the opposing party.

 Where the Party-Party Taxation Information Form states that the respondent will be self-represented, the matter will be listed in the next available directions hearing, unless the applicant informs the Court of some special reason that the matter can be mediated.

-Please refer to Practice Note SC GEN 11 Costs Court (Second Revision) for full details.
+Please refer to Practice Note SC GEN 11 Costs Court (Third Revision) for full details.

 All other matters including reviews of costs under Legal Profession Legislation will be called over before the Judicial Registrar.

-Please refer to Practice Note SC GEN 11 Costs Court (Second Revision) for full details.
+Please refer to Practice Note SC GEN 11 Costs Court (Third Revision) for full details.

 A fee is payable in the Party-Party costs dispute unless you have a fee waiver.